sc420/pygame-rl/README.md

 ![screenshot](docs/screenshot.png "Screenshot")

 Customized Minecraft texture is used for displaying the tiles.
 Reinforcement learning agent controls the player 1 (shown as the player Steve head), the computer agent controls the player 2 (shown as the creeper head).
 The agent who has the ball is bordered by a blue square (in this case, the creeper has the ball shown in the image).
-The goal field height has been extended to 4.
 See the [paper][paper] for the game rules.

 ## Installation